marc459/minitalk_42/README.md

 kill -l		// List signal names
 killall [program] // Stop all proccess that are called [program] kill -s STOP [programpid] // Sends STOP signal to the program with [programpid]

+## MINITALK EXPLANATION ##
+How to sent data througth signals.
+Easy.
+We need to send character by character and a character would be defined by a set of signals USR1 (1) or USR2 (0) that will create a number in binary. for example: 1100001 -> 97 -> a.

+This data will be received by a server throught a client.